Locations:

 A note from Cleveland Clinic

-Learning that your baby has holoprosencephaly can be overwhelming.
+Learning that you're carrying a fetus with holoprosencephaly can be overwhelming.
 Know that you're not alone — many resources are available to help you and your family.
-It’s important that you speak with a healthcare provider who’s very familiar with your baby’s condition so you can learn more about how your baby will be affected and how to prepare.
+It’s important that you speak with a healthcare provider who’s very familiar with the condition so you can learn more about how your baby will be affected and how to prepare.

 Medically Reviewed